Cards’ Yadier Molina says he tested positive for COVID-19

 ”I will approach my healing as I do all other things in my life – with education, commitment, and persistence.
 I look forward to re-joining the team soon and ask that you respect my privacy at this time,” DeJong said in a statement released by the team.

-The outbreak resulted in the postponement of the Cardinals’ scheduled three-game weekend series at Milwaukee as well as a four-game series with Detroit that was supposed to run Monday through Thursday.
+The Cardinals’ coronavirus outbreak resulted in the postponement of St. Louis’ scheduled three-game weekend series at Milwaukee as well as a four-game series with Detroit that was supposed to run Monday through Thursday.
 The Cardinals have played just five games this season and are hoping to return to action Friday hosting the Chicago Cubs.

 As of now, the Cardinals who have tested positive have returned home while the rest of the team remains isolated in Milwaukee hotel rooms.
 Their last game was July 29 at Minnesota.